codio-c5/C5-Development/.guides/content/1-11A-CreatorSpace-Lab--ROTn-8c7d.md

 The interactive ROTn on the left hand side is an cryptanalyst tool that lets you experiment with decoding ciphertext.
 It applies all 26 possible keys to the ciphertext.

-Enter some ciphertext, for instance like  "XPPE XP LQEPC ESP EZRL ALCEJ", in the main text area and then press **Show ROTn**.
+Enter some ciphertext, for instance like  "WDNH PH RXW WR WKH EDOO JDPH", in the main text area and then press **Show ROTn**.

 The application applies all 26 possible keys - rotations - to the ciphertext.
 Examine the results and see if something stands out.

+Hint: look towards the bottom.

-Indeed.
-The plaintext is revealed from a previous use of the Caesar cipher.
-This is an example of using the Brute Force technique.
-This tool tried every possible key and that revealed the original plaintext.
+Indeed, the plaintext is revealed from a previous example of the Caesar cipher.
+You just used the Brute Force cryptanalysis technique by trying every possible key.
+That process revealed the original plaintext.